 The iPhone XR, like all iPhone models, doesn’t come with expandable storage via a microSD card.
 If you decide you need additional storage you’ll need to add it through Apple’s iCloud service or via Lightning drive.

 Pay for Storage Now or Pay Later

 64GB’s of storage isn’t enough space for a lot of people.
 If you plan to shoot 4K video, download content for travel, or play games, you’ll probably need additional storage space.

-We’ve been using a 256GB iPhone X for more than two years now and we’ve managed to use 130GB of storage.
-That’s nowhere close to 256GB, but it’s well beyond the 64GB you get with the cheapest iPhone XR option.
+We’ve been using a 256GB iPhone 12 since launch and we’ve used more than 200GB of storage.
+We’re somewhat close to 256GB, but it’s well beyond the 64GB you get from Apple’s cheapest iPhone XR option.

-That space is taken up by our applications, photos, 1080p videos (not 4K), podcasts, and other miscellaneous files.
-We went over the 64GB threshold within a month.
+Our internal storage space is taken up by our applications, photos, videos, podcasts, and other miscellaneous files.
+We went well over the 64GB threshold within a month of buying the phone.

 Some of you might not come close to 64GB, but many others are going to go over that mark soon after you switch to your new device.

 If that happens, you’ll either need to delete files to free up space or pay for additional storage via iCloud or an external drive.
-In the United States, iCloud pricing starts at $0.99/mo for 50GB and goes up to $10/mo for 1TB of space.
+In the United States, iCloud pricing starts at $0.99/mo for 50GB and goes up to $9.99/mo for 2TB of space.

 If you run out of space you might have to resort to streaming movies and music and that could lead to data overage charges if you aren’t careful.

 Who Should Buy the 64GB iPhone XR

 Again, the 64GB iPhone XR is the cheapest option available.
 You’re going to save on the upfront cost of the phone and many of you will be perfectly fine with 64GB of space.
 You should buy the 64GB iPhone XR if you:

 - Stream most of your movies and music.